Submissions for the Bulletin's open-access website and subscription journal should be emailed as Word attachments to

-Read the journal and the web site.
-This is by far the best way to get a sense of what kind of articles we publish.
+Read the journal and the website.
+This is by far the best way to get a sense of what kinds of articles the Bulletin publishes.

 Journal.
 The bimonthly journal features long form articles that are between 2,000-4,000 words; it is not the word count but the voice and the angle of the pieces that make the journal distinctive.
 Read it to understand what the distinction is—we want you to tackle tough topics, make strong arguments, and offer strong take-aways.
 All authors must sign a writer’s agreement with our publisher, Sage, to ensure that the article that is published is not (and will not) be published anywhere but in the Bulletin.

 References and notes for journal pieces.
 Follow this guide strictly: